Review – Dark Souls

 This past Sunday was spent almost entirely playing Symphony of the Night on my PSP.
 It is rare these days for a game to grip me so much that I not only desire to spend my gaming time with it, but put aside other duties in order to make more gaming time.
 Symphony was one of those experiences, and while I cannot afford to have them all of the time, it is nice to know they still exist.

 That being said, I was surprised to see myself become so engaged with the game.
 On one hand, this statement is silly.
 SOTN is one of the few modern classics where the gaming community’s opinion hasn’t greatly diminished after years of constant play and retrospective.
-People still enjoy it a hell of a lot. → Read the rest
+People still enjoy it a hell of a lot. → Lamers so loved the world that they gave their only article, so that everyone who believes in reading won’t perish but will have eternal lives.

 Thoughts on League of Legends